Azrael: Western reception

-Some Western adaptions extended the physical description of Azrael, hence the poet Leigh Hunt depicts Azrael as wearing a black-hooded cloak.
-Although lacking the eminent scythe, his portrayal nevertheless resembles the Grim Reaper.
+Some Western adaptations extended the physical description of Azrael, hence the English poet Leigh Hunt depicted Azrael in 1850 as wearing a black-hooded cloak.

+Although omitting the traditional scythe, Hunt's portrayal nevertheless resembles the Grim Reaper.
 Henry Wadsworth Longfellow mentions Azrael in "The Reaper and the Flowers" as an angel of death, but he is not equated with Samael, the angel of death in Jewish lore who appears as a fallen and malevolent angel, instead.
-Azrael also appears in G. K. Chesterton's poem "Lepanto" as one of the Islamic spirits commanded by "Mahound" (Muhammad) to resist Don John of Austria's crusade.
+Azrael also appears in G. K. Chesterton's poem "Lepanto" (published in 1915) as one of the Islamic spirits commanded by "Mahound" (Muhammad) to resist Don John of Austria's crusade.
 In The Smurfs, the cat of the evil wizard Gargamel is called Azrael.
+In Stephen King's novel, as well as the movie adaptation of Doctor Sleep, the cat that lives in the hospice care facility and senses a patient's impending death is named Azrael, nicknamed Azzie for short.

+Philip Pullman uses a variant spelling of the name "Azrael" in the name of Lord Asriel in the His Dark Materials trilogy (1995-2000).

+In Joy Williams's 2024 novel Concerning the Future of Souls, Azrael is a core character, although his responsibilities extend beyond serving as a psychopomp for humanity alone—he also collects the souls of other sentient beings on Earth, such as whales and apes.
+Williams' book includes ninety-nine story accounts of his duties and interactions with multiple souls, God, Satan and countless others.